 - Compromising yourself for others all the time can make you lose yourself in the process.
 Find a balance!

 - Competing against others can make you feel insecure in your own identity, it’s never a competition.
 Stay in your lane!

 - Conforming to others for acceptance can make you live a false, pressured and unhappy life.
 Be true to yourself and have self love!

-The controversial part is most of us including myself, are guilty of doing these things because we believe they drive us to do better but when done in excess, they limit who we really are, we find ourselves trying to be other people or outdo others thus losing our unique selves.
-Be you!
+A lot of people are guilty of doing these things because we believe they drive us to do better but when done in excess, they limit who we really are, we find ourselves trying to be other people or outdo others thus losing our unique selves.